If you furnish FCRA Information - then this page is for you

 3. A consumer’s account becomes delinquent on December 15, 1997.
 The account is first placed for collection on April 1, 1998.
-Collection is not successful.
+The collection is not successful.
 The merchant places the account with a second collection agency on June 1, 2003.

 The date of the delinquency for reporting purposes is “December 1997.”
 Repeatedly placing an account for collection does not change the date that the delinquency began.

 4. A consumer’s credit account becomes delinquent on April 15, 1998.
 The consumer makes partial payments for the next five months but never brings the account current.
 The merchant places the account for collection in May of 1999.

 Since the account was never brought current during the period that partial payments were made, the delinquency that immediately preceded the collection commenced in April 1998 when the consumer first became delinquent.